jatinsarabu/USACO-Bronze/README.md

 # USACO-Bronze
-My solutions for USACO Bronze problems.
+My solutions for USACO Bronze problems in python.